jackwimbish/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> Full-Stack Software Engineer with focus on database-heavy applications, HPC, and bioinformatics.
+Adopts AI-driven development methods.

 ## Experience